PhD Interview Tips That Actually Help

 What to Expect Logistically

-Informational sessions and panels — program directors explaining curriculum, requirements, and resources.
+Informational sessions and panels where program directors explain curriculum, requirements, and resources.
 These can feel dry, but they're actually useful for comparing programs later.

-Social events — dinners, happy hours, and the inevitable student party.
+Social events like dinners, happy hours, and the inevitable student party.
 I'll talk more about these below, because they matter more than people think.

-Meals with current students — often the most informative part of the whole weekend.
+Meals with current students, which are often the most informative part of the whole weekend.
 Students are less guarded than faculty, and a casual lunch conversation can tell you more about a program's culture than any official presentation.

 Preparing for One-on-One Interviews